At what point does exchange of contracts happen for purchase conveyancing in Gedling and am I required to be at the lawyers office?

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Yesterday I discovered that there is a flying freehold element on a house I put an offer in two weeks back in what was supposed to be a simple, no chain conveyancing.
-Gedling is where the house is located.
-What do you suggest?
+I've recently found out that there is a flying freehold issue on a house I put an offer in two weeks back in what was supposed to be a simple, no chain conveyancing.
+Gedling is the location of the property.
+Is there any guidance you can impart?

-Flying freeholds in Gedling are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Gedling you would need to get your solicitor to go through the deeds thoroughly.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Gedling may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Gedling are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Gedling you must be sure that your lawyer goes through the deeds diligently.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Gedling may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

-No doubt the ideal way to select a conveyancing solicitor is to have guidance from friends or relatives who have previously instructed the firm that you are considering.
+Much as we are happy to recommend a Gedling conveyancing lawyer the ideal way to select a conveyancing solicitor is to get feedback from friends or relatives who have used the firm you're considering.